 The Committee comprises the Company's independent non-executive directors, Stephen East, Brett Miller and Nick Vetch.
 The Committee is chaired by Stephen East.
-Biographical details of the members of the Committee are set out on page 10.
-The Committee met twice during the year and each member's attendance record is set out in the table on page 12.
+Biographical details of the members of the Committee are set out on page 6.
+There was no requirement for the Committee to meet during the year.